huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_attach.md

 * `postinstall` - (Optional, String, ForceNew) Specifies the script required after installation.
 The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

+* `labels` - (Optional, Map, ForceNew) Tags of a Kubernetes node, key/value pair format.
+Changing this parameter will create a new resource.

 * `tags` - (Optional, Map) Specifies the tags of a VM node, key/value pair format.

+* `taints` - (Optional, List, ForceNew) You can add taints to created nodes to configure anti-affinity.
+Each taint contains the following parameters:

+  + `key` - (Required, String, ForceNew) A key must contain 1 to 63 characters starting with a letter or digit.
+Only letters, digits, hyphens (-), underscores (_), and periods (.) are allowed.
+A DNS subdomain name can be used as the prefix of a key.
+  + `value` - (Required, String, ForceNew) A value must start with a letter or digit and can contain a maximum of 63 characters, including letters, digits, hyphens (-), underscores (_), and periods (.).
+  + `effect` - (Required, String, ForceNew) Available options are NoSchedule, PreferNoSchedule, and NoExecute.

 ## Attributes Reference